Product Development

 Java vs JavaScript in 2026 — a CTO decision guide by Witarist

-TL;DR for CTOs: Java and JavaScript are two completely different languages despite the confusing names.
+TL;DR for CTOs: Java vs JavaScript is a common comparison, but they're two completely different languages despite the confusing names.
 Java is a statically-typed JVM backend language (enterprise APIs, Android, big data).
 JavaScript is the only language that runs in browsers — plus the Node.js runtime makes it a strong full-stack choice.
 Pick by what you're building.

 Yes, the names are confusing.
 No, they're not related.
 Java came from Sun Microsystems in 1995 for set-top boxes; JavaScript came from Netscape in 1995 for browsers.
 They share four letters and nothing else.
 This guide compares them on what actually matters for a 2026 CTO making a stack call.